 I grew up in southern Arizona, surrounded by cliché representations of my own experiences.
 There were cowboys riding bulls and coyotes howling on moonlit nights.
 There were epic sunsets and there was implied violence.
 This has been translated into paper mache landscapes and playfully antagonistic videos.
 My relationship with the place that I am from has partially become a performance for the camera and the new relationships that I am trying to form are headed that direction.
-It is though these performances that I attempt to develop authentic ties, to give the cliché new and personal meaning.
+It is through these performances that I attempt to develop authentic ties, to give the cliché new and personal meaning.

 The gestures that I enact are simultaneously loving and cruel; they are an attempt to discuss the desire and difficulty involved in making a connection and that desire is the crux of my artwork.
 The end result is often literal and clumsy, a cross between physical comedy and earnest confessional.